Last Updated: March 23, 2018

 The font-style is a rough and ready indication of records issued by Blue Note with Plastylite pressings and those issued by Liberty pressed elsewhere.
 Be warned, there are a small number of exceptions, and further information may be required to confirm provenance.

 From 1956, the classic serif font is found on most Blue Note 1500 series and most of the 4000 series Blue Note originals in the Blue Note Years.
-Then suddenly, sometime between 1965 and 1966 the house style of Blue Note covers changed from serif to sans-serif, coinciding with the change of management to Liberty Records and coinciding with the change of pressing plant from Plastylite to the Liberty’s chosen plants.
+Then suddenly, sometime between 1965 and 1966 the house style of Blue Note covers changed from serif to sans-serif, coinciding with the change of management to Liberty Records.

 Reid Miles remained responsible for Blue Note cover design before and for some years after the sale to Liberty.
 The font change may have been merely a design-refresh, unrelated to the sale, however the timing remains significant as almost without exception, the large font sans-serif design covers are non-Plastylite pressings – without the Plastylite cursive “p” in the deadwax.